knetikmedia/knetikcloud-csharp-net20-client/docs/UsersRelationshipsApi.md

             var apiInstance = new UsersRelationshipsApi();
             var id = 789;  // long? | The id of the relationship
-            var relationship = new ModelUserRelationshipResource(); // ModelUserRelationshipResource | The new relationship (optional)
+            var relationship = new UserRelationshipResource(); // UserRelationshipResource | The new relationship (optional)

             try
             {
                 // Update a user relationship
-                ModelUserRelationshipResource result = apiInstance.UpdateUserRelationship(id, relationship);
+                UserRelationshipResource result = apiInstance.UpdateUserRelationship(id, relationship);
                 Debug.WriteLine(result);
             }
             catch (Exception e)